citp/privacy-policy-historical/j/jb/jbh/jbhifi.co.nz.md

 **Privacy Queries**

-If you have any queries or concerns, further information can be obtained by contacting our Privacy Officer by email [privacy@jbhifi.com.au](mailto:privacy@jbhifi.com.au) or by post to The Privacy Officer, JB Hi-Fi Group (NZ) Limited, PO Box 561, Chadstone Centre VIC 3148.
+If you have any queries or concerns, further information can be obtained by contacting our Privacy Officer by email [privacy@jbhifi.com.au](mailto:privacy@jbhifi.com.au) or by post to The Privacy Officer, JB Hi-Fi Group (NZ) Limited, Box 226, JB HI-FI, 60 City Rd, Southbank VIC 3006.

 JB Hi-Fi Group (NZ) Limited CN 707232
 Version 5 - Date of Publication 26 October 2018